v4nn4/whisper-medical/README.md

 | Word Error Rate (WER)     | 0.1033 |
 | Character Error Rate (CER)| 0.3946 |

-> **Note**: This proof-of-concept used a very small dataset (~5 minutes of audio) without a train/test split.
+> **Note**: This proof-of-concept used a very small dataset without a train/test split.
 Metrics were computed on the training set only.

+The colab notebook used for fine-tuning can be found [here](https://colab.research.google.com/gist/v4nn4/195444fd959db1bef4e09cd08ee3a85d/whisper-bisom-fine-tuning-phase-1.ipynb).

 ### Advanced Fine-Tuning
 To be completed.
 Once more data is available, we'll extend the training and run proper evaluations on held-out data.